mciantyre/mciantyre.github.io/_posts/2017-09-17-cpp-compile-lang-lookup.markdown

 Because `SpanishStrings` doesn't have a pairing to `LANG_LOVE`, a developer who tries `get_string<LanguageKey::LANG_LOVE>(...)` will see a build error.
-The specific error will most likely resemble a failed attempt to get a `tail` type from a `type_list`, since the `lookup` function has exhausted the type list.
-Error handling is a big TODO and a future research project for me.
+The specific error resembles a failed attempt to get a `tail` type from a `type_list`, since the `lookup` function has exhausted the type list.
+Error handling is a big TODO and a future research project.
-But, as far as "experiential prototypes" go, this was good enough for me (and better than what's there now).
+But, as far as "experiential prototypes" go, this was good enough (and better than what we had been working with).

 ## What's left?

-We took a brittle string indexing system and added compile-time safety with some added flexibility and maintainability.
-Improvements could include better compile-time error handling; there should be some way to say something to the effect of _"Error: key not found in all language lists"_.
+We took a brittle string indexing system and added compile-time safety with more flexibility and maintainability.
+Improvements could include better compile-time error handling; an error to the effect of _"Error: key not found in all language lists"_ would be better than the current compiler error.

 The original implementation had _L_ arrays of _N_ string pointers, where _L_ is the number of languages and _N_ is the number of strings in a language.
 The